1and1/oneandone-cloudserver-sdk-java/README.md

 This SDK is a wrapper for the 1&1 REST API written in Java.
 All operations against the API are performed over SSL and authenticated using your 1&1 token key.
 The Java library facilitates the access to the REST API within an instance running on 1&1 platform.

+For more information on the 1&1 Cloud Server SDK for Java, visit the [Community Portal](https://www.1and1.com/cloud-community/).

 ## Getting Started